 - You’re taking certain medication

-“Over the counter medications and some prescription medications can cause urine to look yellow.
-Some chemotherapy drugs, antibiotics like Rifampin used for TB, anti-inflammatory drugs such as sulfasalazine, and laxatives such as senna are known to do this,” says Dr Aishah.
+“Over-the-counter medications and some prescription medications can cause bright yellow urine.
+Some chemotherapy drugs, antibiotics such as Rifampin used for TB, anti-inflammatory drugs such as sulfasalazine, and laxatives such as senna are known to do this,” says Dr Aishah.
 Again, it’s nothing to worry about.

 Should I be worried about changes in urine colour?